What Can I Do (The Corrs song): Chart performance

-Upon its release in January 1998, the song debuted at number 44 on the Swedish Singles Chart, until it rose to number 27, its peak.
+Upon its release in January 1998, the original version of "What Can I Do" debuted at number 44 on the Swedish Singles Chart, later rising to number 27, its peak.
 The song was then re-released a few months later, remixed by Tin Tin Out.
-The remix was even more successful than "Dreams" and managed to enter the top 3 on the UK Singles Chart, peaking at number three.
+The remix was even more successful than "Dreams" and entered the top three of the UK Singles Chart, peaking at number three.
 It remained on the charts for 13 weeks.